sca075/mqtt_vacuum_camera/README.md

 ### How to install:
 Please foolow the instructions in [here](./docs/install.md).

-##Notes:
-1) This custom component is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
-Tested also on Docker Supervised "production" enviroment (fully setup home installation).
-2) This camera isn't fast as [ICantBelieveItsNotValetudo](https://github.com/Hypfer/ICantBelieveItsNotValetudo) because it is develped using PIL (as per OpenCV is not supported on Home Assistant OS).
-Will consider, based also on your requests a platform based release of this integration.
-3) The test in Github is still not fully setup this is why there is an X instead of a V. We don't pass the 84% of test for this reason.

 ## Futures:
 1) Generate the calibration points for the lovelace-xiaomi-vacuum-map-card to ensure full compatibility to this user friendly card.
-2) Generate rooms based configuration when vaccum support this fucntionality, this will allow you
+2) Generate rooms based configuration when vaccum support this fucntionality, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
 3) The camera take automaticly a snapshot (vacuum idle/ error / docked) and sore it in the www folder of HA.
 It is thefore possible to create an automation to send the screenshot to your mobile in different conditions as per below example:

 ```